 In today’s busy world we’ve become a people obsessed with “work hacks” and supposedly hidden secrets on how to be more productive.

-Getting more done in less time helps us get ahead, and even gives us more availability to do the things we love outside of work.
+Getting more done in less time helps us get ahead, and even gives us more availability to do the things we love outside of work—whether that’s making time for a personal hobby or pursuing a small business idea.
 The problem we run into is that it is easy to get motivated, but hard to stay disciplined.

 Most of us look at productivity in the wrong way: task management tools are shiny at first and then go unused.
 Being chained to your desk is as unhealthy as it is unproductive.
 Achievement isn’t about doing everything, it’s about doing the right things.
 Productivity is about saying no.